Diabetes digital coach

 In 2013, almost 2.9 million people were diagnosed with diabetes in the UK, and incidence rates are increasing, with more than 1 in 20 people estimated to have diagnosed or undiagnosed diabetes.
 Necessary lifestyle changes, as well as the complexities and possible side effects of therapy, make patient education and self-management important aspects of diabetes care.
 Indeed, 99% of diabetes care falls to self-management.

-Our collective vision for Diabetes Digital Coach is to ‘enable every citizen to self-care in their own way to the benefit of their health, both physical and mental.’
-This Test Bed gives the opportunity for healthcare commissioners, hospitals and community providers to work with a number of companies with self-management products already on the market in order to experiment with and evaluate different innovative approaches and technologies.
+Our collective vision for Diabetes Digital Coach was to ‘enable every citizen to self-care in their own way to the benefit of their health, both physical and mental.’
+This Test Bed gave the opportunity for healthcare commissioners, hospitals and community providers to work with a number of companies with self-management products already on the market in order to experiment with and evaluate different innovative approaches and technologies.

-- The project subsequently intends to aggregate data, information and knowledge to gain a real-time (as opposed to historic) and population-wide view of the health status of people with diabetes to nudge and promote behaviours to improve health.
+- The project subsequently intended to aggregate data, information and knowledge to gain a real-time (as opposed to historic) and population-wide view of the health status of people with diabetes to nudge and promote behaviours to improve health.